ninjaa/web-mujoco-gym/README.md

     *   Develop the initial server-side unified `llm-proxy` to handle requests to at least one LLM provider (e.g., Claude) and manage API keys securely.

 *   **➡️ Phase 1: `meta-rl-demo.html` - Single Selectable LLM (In Progress)**
-    *   Create a UI in `meta-rl-demo.html` allowing users to select one LLM provider (Claude, OpenAI, Gemini) from a dropdown.
+    *   Create a UI in `meta-rl-demo.html` allowing users to select one LLM provider (Claude, OpenAI, Gemini, Deepseek) from a dropdown.
     *   The selected LLM generates reward functions for the existing 4-policy meta-RL setup.
     *   Client-side JavaScript calls the `llm-proxy` with the selected provider.